aospapp/aosp/external/deqp/external/openglcts/README.md

 The conformance tests come with native Android support.
 The following packages are needed in order to build an Android binary:
-- Python 2.7.x
+- Python 3.x (for the build related scripts, some other scripts still use Python 2.7.x)
-- Android NDK r15c
+- Android NDK r17c
-- Android SDK with API 22 packages and tools installed
+- Android SDK with API 28 packages and tools installed
 - Apache Ant

 An Android binary (for ES 3.2) can be built using command:

 	python scripts/android/build_apk.py --target=openglcts --sdk <path to Android SDK> --ndk <path to Android NDK>

+By default the CTS package will be built for the Android API level 28.
+Another API level may be supplied using --native-api command line option.

 If Khronos Confidential CTS is present then the script will set `GLCTS_GTF_TARGET` to `gles32` by default.